Running a photography business can be overwhelming, scary, and down-right frustrating sometimes.

 If you are sitting there thinking “omg, I have a house, car, etc”.
 Yes.
 Assets.
 You don’t want anything in your life to be touched by your business, except for reaping benefits of the income, of course!

 Getting “separate-bucket-liability-protection” is a smart and responsible decision as a photography business owner.

 #2 Formation is easy & cheap

-For the most part, LLC formations are relatively quick, cheap and easy.
-I say relatively because there are a few States where the pricing can not seem so “cheap”.
+For the most part, LLC formations are relatively quick, cheap, and easy.
+I say relatively because there are a few States where the pricing does not seem so “cheap”.

 #3 Allows for expansion

-Whether you’re starting out, or you’ve been doing this for a while – I’m sure you understand the need to expand eventually.
-This can be bringing on employees, independent contractors or gaining local business networking arrangements for referrals.
+Whether you’re starting out, or you’ve been doing this for a while; I’m sure you understand the need to expand eventually.
+This can be bringing on employees or independent contractors or gaining local business networking arrangements for referrals.
 The LLC structure sets up a formalized legal entity to enter into business with these different positions that can help you scale your photography business.
 (See also #1)